 A common problem that resurfaces again and again in over 100 audits we’ve conducted for NFPs is that they’re not very good at asking for donations – and for outsider supporters looking in, it often seems like they don’t need or want donations.

 For ASRC, it was a matter of simply asking better and asking more often.
 We found that when you do ask a passionate community, they’re very willing to extend their online support into financial support.

 By including graphics specific to the appeal, alongside an advertising campaign that clearly explained the issue, we were able to see 4,573 clicks through to their donations landing page from Facebook.
 The same went for email, where we included clear asks next to impactful stories, ensuring they weren’t confused for the usual advocacy messages.

 In just six short weeks, the ASRC leveraged passion into real support through social content, advertising and email.
 With a few strategic tweaks they raised close to 140 per cent of what they had the previous year, added qualified donor leads to their email database and achieved an average ROI of 3:1 on their social ads.
-For some strategic advice on turning your engagement into donations this Christmas, send me an email.
+For some strategic advice on turning your engagement, send me an email.